customWin/cIPacks/packFolder/README.md

 # You need to put your pack folder here.
 Note that it needs a [manifest](https://github.com/customIcon/customIcons/wiki/Working-with-Icon-Packs-and-cIPackStore#making-an-icon-pack).

 ## You need to fork this repo first before putting the pack folder, then create a pull request.
 If it is approved and merged, the workflow will automatically make changes to your pack and the JSON file.
+## You'll also need to put cI. on the first name of your pack folder, so it will be detected by the workflow.
 ## DO NOT DO ANYTHING AFTER PUTTING THE PACK HERE AND MAKING A PR!